KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

 ---
-title: 'GitHub As A Workflow'
+title: GitHub as a workflow
 tags:
   - github
   - workflow